ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 Two important questions for every tool you use are how mature is it and who is behind it.
 Angular come from a good family: [Google][0].
 Igor Minar, one of the main developer, said that Angular is used in [more than 600 hundred applications in Google][15] such as Firebase Console, Google Analytics, Google Express, Google Cloud Platform and more.
 Since it is started in the year 2010 more than 400 developers and a big community put their efforts in it.
 So it is really developed and ready for professional projects and services.

+In 2018 over 20.000 developer were asked which frontend framework they use or had heard of.
+A look at the results shows Angular on place three after React and Vue.

+![stateofjs.com - 2018, Overall Front-end Frameworks results][37]
+(Source: [stateofjs.com - 2018, Overall Front-end Frameworks results][36])

+One third of developers would not use Angular again, probably of AngularJS (see [conclusion](#Conclusion)).

+## Trends

+Angular is a mature framework.
+This is seen in the trends of the last five years world wide and in the last 12 months in Germany.
+The values give the search interest relative to the highest point in the chart.
+The value 100 stands for the highest popular of this search term.
+The value of 50 means that the term is half popular and the value 0 means that there is not enough data to provide for.

+![Google Trends, World, last 5 years][32]
+(Source: [Google Trends, World, last 5 years][34])

+![Google Trends, Germany, last 12 month][33]
+(Source: [Google Trends, Germany, last 12 month][35])

+> (?)
+Interest over time
+>
+> Numbers represent search interest relative to the highest point on the chart for the given region and time.
+A value of 100 is the peak popularity for the term.
+A value of 50 means that the term is half as popular.
+A score of 0 means that there was not enough data for this term.

 ## Features

 Angular has more features out of the box than React.
 This can be a good thing, this can be a bad thing.
 It depends how you look at it.